Production Designers

 What's the difference between a production designer and art director?

-The production designer is the head of the art department, responsible for the overall visual concept and working directly with the director.
-The art director reports to the production designer and oversees the execution of that vision — managing construction, coordinating the team, and handling day-to-day operations.
+The production designer leads the art department and owns the overall visual concept.
+This role works directly with the director.
+The art director reports to the production designer and carries out that vision.
+That work covers the build, leading the team, and handling day-to-day tasks.

 How do production designers work with Japanese heritage architecture?